GinterTRQ/TRQ/README.md

 ## Purpose

-Torquetokens aims to build a strong community of car lovers by providing a token that unlocks exclusive access to events, discounts on automotive parts, and participation in future DeFi projects tailored to automotive enthusiasts.
+Torquetoken aims to build a strong community of car lovers by providing a token that unlocks exclusive access to events, discounts on automotive parts, and participation in future DeFi projects tailored to automotive enthusiasts.

 ## Logo